 “Because expectations are often assumed, it can lead to frustration,” says Dr. Jim Seibold, a marriage and family therapist in Arlington, TX.
 For example, Seibold says, a wife may feel frustrated that her husband does not do laundry.
 She then makes the assumption that he sees this as ‘women’s work,’ when it may be that, while he did assume that she would take care of it, it wasn’t necessarily because he’s a man.

-“I think a lot of times, couples just don’t think to check in with each other occasionally and go, ‘Hey, is this still a good balance?’” says Seibold.
+“I think a lot of times, couples just don’t think to check in with each other occasionally and go, ‘Hey, is this still a good balance?’,” says Seibold.
 “And, then, rather than saying something about it, they just kind of grit their teeth and move on.
-And by the time it does come up, it’s such a frustration that it no longer becomes a request, it becomes a criticism.”
+By the time it does come up, it’s such a frustration that it no longer becomes a request, it becomes a criticism.”

 When the housework argument arises, there are obviously underlying issues at play, from respect to validation.
 As such, it’s not something that’s going to be resolved right in the moment.
 (And let’s be honest, even if one partner agrees to do the dishes in the moment, those dishes are going to be done begrudgingly and whatever concerns were voiced aren’t going to be heard.)
 So it’s best to put a pin in the conversation, but do so in a way that lets the partner know that you will revisit it.
 Seibold says that it’s important to validate the other person’s feelings in the moment and acknowledge that you recognize that their complaints are valid.
 “Because,” he says, “if you just say, ‘We can’t talk about this right now,’ and you’re saying that to someone who already feels frustrated, they’re going to feel even more invalidated.”